flutter/website/src/get-started/flutter-for/ios-devs.md

 describing does not depend on anything other than the initial configuration information in the widget.

 For example, in iOS, this is similar to placing a `UIImageView` with your logo as the `image`.
 If the logo is not changing during runtime, use a `StatelessWidget` in Flutter.

 If you want to dynamically change the UI based on data received after making an HTTP call, use a `StatefulWidget`.
 After the HTTP call has completed, tell the Flutter framework that the widget’s `State` is updated, so it can update the UI.

 The important difference between stateless and stateful widgets is that `StatefulWidget`s have a `State` object that stores state data and carries it over across tree rebuilds, so it's not lost.

 If you are in doubt, remember this rule: if a widget changes outside of the `build` method (because of runtime user interactions, for example), it’s stateful.
 If the widget never changes, once built, it's stateless.
 However, even if a widget is stateful, the containing parent widget can still be stateless if it isn’t itself reacting to those changes (or other inputs).

 The following example shows how to use a `StatelessWidget`.
-A common `StatelessWidget` is the `Text` widget.
-If you look at the implementation of the `Text` widget you'll find it subclasses `StatelessWidget`.
+A common`StatelessWidget` is the `Text` widget.
+If you look at the implementation of the `Text` widget, you'll find it subclasses `StatelessWidget`.

 <!-- skip -->
 ```dart